uladkasach/openhim-cert-updater/readme.md

 `openhim-cert-updater` is an NPM package that handles informing both local and remote OpenHIM installations about ssl certificate updates/renewals.

 ## Usage
+#### With Package Installation
+The package utilizes NVM to ensure that the script will be run in the appropriate nodejs environment.
+NVM is installed under the user `openhim_cert_updater` and so commands running the script must be run as that user.
+E.g.:
+- run updater check: `sudo su openhim_cert_updater bash -c 'sudo openhim-cert-updater'`
+- config file help: `sudo su openhim_cert_updater bash -c 'sudo openhim-cert-updater -c'`
+#### With Manual Installation
-- after installing the application with the instructions below, run `sudo nodejs update_certificates.js`
+- after installing the application manually with the instructions below, run `sudo nodejs update_certificates.js`

 ## Overview
 #### scripts